bioinformatics-core-shared-training/IntroductionToStats/index.md

 ### Aims

-During this course you will learn about
+During this course you will learn about:

 - Different types of data, distributions and structure within data
 - Summary statistics for continuous and discrete data
 - Formulating a null hypothesis
 - Assumptions of one-sample and two-sample t-tests
 - Interpreting the result of a statistical test
-- Statistical tests of categorical variables
+- Statistical tests of categorical variables (Chi-squared and Fisher's exact tests)
-- Non-parmetric versions of one- and two-sample tests
+- Non-parametric versions of one- and two-sample tests (Wilcoxon tests)

+We will not cover ANOVA or linear regression here but these are the topics of a [more advanced course](https://bioinformatics-core-shared-training.github.io/linear-models-r)

 ### Learning Objectives